afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/ClutchStateTest/README.md

 ## Purpouse and summary

-To test correct logic behaviour of clutch paddles depending on each available function.
+To test correct behaviour of clutch paddles depending on each available function.

 ## Harware setup